 Total Result Ag Consulting [TRAC] and TRAC Performance Minerals combine to offer products, service and advice to the ruminant sector on a daily basis and we love what we do.
-This month, marks 15 years of working with our clients to achieve greater productivity and profitability.

 If a skim read sparks a question or an idea, as always our consultants are available for a chat, it’s what we do!

 By Owen Rees, Senior Ruminant Productivity Consultant, Total Result AG Consulting

 Growing forage brassicas can help provide your stock a fast growing, highly nutritional feed stuff over the Summer & early Autumn period when most of the permanent pasture species have turned reproductive and lost quality.
 Brassicas and leafy turnips are a high protein, high energy, low NDF feed source that is available around the same time as spring lambs are starting to be weaned.
 Brassicas can also be used to increase growth rates of store cattle that are waiting to be finished or to keep dairy heifers on their growth curve, but after I have sown my crop, how do I make the best use of my investment?